bbkane/dotfiles/README.md

 For Haskell stuff add ~/.cabal/bin to PATH.
 This might be different on Mac

+To create .desktop entries for lxde, use Menu Editor (menulibre).
+Click the '+' at the top right.

+Another approach that might be better is to use lxshortcut.
+Add to desktop, and copy them to ~/.local/share/applications/ for kupfer to find.

 ## Some useful applications
 ### Called in common